vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 though there was some sense of incompleteness that might be due to pain in surrounding areas.

+I skipped jogging in the morning due to morning meetings and also to help with recovery.

 #### Notes added around 10:45 AM

 I'm experiencing stomach rumble and flatulence which is quite unusual